malc-u/petes-plumbing/README.md

 Vast majority of the users will be individuals who require plumbing and heating services in near future.
 People visiting this page will not be looking for ideas or asking themselves a question "if" they are going to go ahead with the planned investment.
 In plumbing & heating industry this is mostly checked on pages like Pintrest etc. where ideas can be looked up.
 Page users will be researching "which" company they are going to choose to carry out their planned investment.

-Taking this into consideartion this website is designed to assure them about professionalism and affordability (this confirmed in the reviews and gas safe memebership).
+Taking this into consideartion this website is designed to assure them about professionalism and affordability (this confirmed in the reviews, gas safe memebership and free inspections provided by the company).
+Welcome page contains a picture of company's plumber/gas engineer at work - which enhances trust in our company, especially to returning customers that will recognize the person is the person that visited them.
+Color scheme was purposly limited to enhance red and blue that are commonly regarded as associated with plumbing and/or hot and cold water.

 #### User stories
 - website user wants to have easy & efficient way of navigating to each part of website (nagivation bar)